Amorphis

-Amorphis is a Finnish heavy metal band founded by Jan Rechberger, Tomi Koivusaari, and Esa Holopainen in 1990.
-Initially, the band was a death metal act, but on later albums they evolved into playing other genres, including progressive metal, and folk metal.
+Amorphis is a Finnish progressive metal band founded by Jan Rechberger, Tomi Koivusaari, and Esa Holopainen in 1990.
+Initially, the band was a death metal act, but on later albums they evolved into playing other genres, including progressive metal, folk metal, and melodic death metal.
 They frequently use the Kalevala, the epic poem of Finland, as a source for their lyrics.

 History

 Disment of Soul and The Karelian Isthmus

 Jan Rechberger played in a thrash metal band called Violent Solution, which Tomi Koivusaari had left in 1990 to form the death metal band Abhorrence, with Koivusaari being replaced by Esa Holopainen.
 Violent Solution slowly dissolved with Jan Rechberger and Esa Holopainen deciding to continue working with each other to form their own death metal band, Amorphis.
 With Rechberger having ties with Koivusaari, in early 1990, Koivusaari became the vocalist and the band also got Oppu Laine to become their bassist.
 During that time, Koivusaari also performed rhythm guitar, leading to the band dumping all original compositions and starting over again.
 Koivusaari's other band, Abhorrence, split up and he found himself with more time to put into Amorphis.

 A demo tape, Disment of Soul, was recorded in 1991 by Timo Tolkki at TTT studios.
 It was meant to be Dismemberment of soul but they forgot the word "member" and so it was Disment.

 After the band recorded their first studio demo tape, Relapse Records offered Abhorrence a recording contract.
 Since Abhorrence was no longer active, they sent their own demo in the return mail and were signed to a worldwide recording deal.
-Soon after getting signed, they released their death metal debut, The Karelian Isthmus, under the new name Amorphis and later released the Privilege of Evil EP.
+Soon after getting signed, they released their debut, The Karelian Isthmus, under the new name Amorphis and later released the Privilege of Evil EP.
 The EP featured Abhorrence's original vocalist, Jukka Kolehmainen, on vocals on the Abhorrence cover song, "Vulgar Necrolatry".

 Tales from the Thousand Lakes

-In 1994, Amorphis released their second studio album, Tales from the Thousand Lakes, a concept album based on the Finnish national epic, the Kalevala.
+In 1994, Amorphis released their second album, Tales from the Thousand Lakes, a concept album based on the Finnish national epic, the Kalevala.
 This 1994 release, while still rooted in death metal, was their first step toward a new direction as melodic clean vocals were added, provided by Ville Tuomi.
 Tales from the Thousand Lakes won the band a fan base thanks to its innovative sound and fusion of death metal with traditional folk, psychedelia, and progressive elements.
 This album went on to influence the signature Amorphis sound.

 Elegy

 During the subsequent tours, Martenson (keyboards) left the band, to be replaced by Kim Rantala.
 Rechberger was replaced by Pekka Kasari (ex-Stone), and a sixth member was recruited, singer Pasi Koskinen.
 The third album, Elegy, was released in 1996.
-Lyrics were again adapted from Finnish mythology, in this case, the Kanteletar, a collection of ancient folk poetry.
+Lyrics were again adapted from Finnish folklore, in this case, the Kanteletar, a collection of ancient folk poetry.
 Pasi and Tomi shared the vocals on an equal basis, with Pasi providing only clean parts.
 After a year and a half of touring following the release of Elegy, the band members took a hiatus.